 - a.
 PCCL signs must meet the minimum requirements: - i.
 Include the above italicized language in both English and Spanish; - ii.
-Use contrasting colors, block letters, at least 1 inch in height; and - iii.
+Use contrasting colors, block letters, at least one (1) inch in height; and - iii.
 Be displayed in a conspicuous manner clearly visible to the public. - b.
-All signage and other documentation used to indicate a PCCL shall be approved by the President.

-6. Review of Policy

-- 6.01 Each even numbered year, SHSU shall review this policy as follows: - a.
-The committee for Concealed Carry on Campus shall, - i.
+All signage and other documentation used to indicate a PCCL shall be approved by the President. - 6.
+Review of Policy - 6.01 Each even numbered year, SHSU shall review this policy as follows: - a.
+The President & Cabinet or designee shall, - i.
 Review PCCL on campus; and - ii.
-Provide recommendations on new locations designated as PCCL or any updates to the President. - b.
-Any changes to this Policy, shall be submitted to Board of Regents in accordance with provisions stated in the Board's Rules and Regulations for approval in accord with the timelines provided in Texas Government Code Section 411.2031; and - c.
-The President shall submit a report to the Texas Legislature by September 1st of each even numbered year describing SHSU rules, regulations, or other provisions and justifications on carrying of concealed weapons on campus.
-A copy of the report shall be provided to the Chancellor and the Board of Regents.
+Provide recommendations on new locations designated as PCCL orany updates to the President. - b.
+Any changes to this Policy, shall be submitted to Board of Regents in accordance with provisions stated in the Board's Rules and Regulations for approval in accordance with the timelines provided in Texas GovernmentCode § 411.2031; and - c.
+The President shall submit a report to the Texas Legislature, and to the standing committees of the Legislature with jurisdiction over the implementation and continuation of Texas Government Code § 411.2031, by September1st of each even numbered year describing SHSU rules, regulations, or other provisions and justifications on carrying of concealed weapons on campus, and explains the reasons the institution has established those provisions.
+A copy of the report shall be provided to the Chancellor and the Board of Regents no later than August 1 of each even numbered year.